This year, the Georgia Conservancy celebrates its 50th Anniversary.

 50th Anniversary Special Events

 It's an honor to be honored!
-Join the Georgia Conservancy at the Georgia State Capitol on Monday, February 27 as the State Legislature recognizes our 50-year legacy with a House Invite Resolution 226 and Senate Resolution 289.
+The 50 year legacy of the Georgia Conservancy was recognized at the Georgia State Capitol on Monday, February 27 with House Invite Resolution 226 and Senate Resolution 289.

 We're getting the family back together!
 On April 1st, the Georgia Conservancy invites you to our 50th Anniversary Family Reunion and Celebration at Sweetwater Creek State Park.

 Join us for a day of outdoor recreation, education, and all-around-fun for Georgia Conservancy members, friends and the those who have just heard of the work that we do.
 Thanks to REI and Georgia State Parks, we will host free classes, activites, games and a cookout by Fox Bros.
 BBQ and Sweetwater Brewing Company.

 It's time for a good ole fashioned backcountry camp meeting.
 Join the Georgia Conservancy and friends under the big top and on the riverbank for an environmental revival and BBQ.
 Our three 50th Anniversary Tent Revivals are a chance to renew, reframe and explore what it means to love Georgia's great outdoors in 2017.

 Hosted in conjunction with three of our Heartland Rivers of Georgia Paddle Series trips, our "tent revivals" are an invitation to men and women near and far to learn more about the Georgia Conservancy and share their story about being a conservationist.